AP sources: US border agency leader is being forced out

 Neither Customs and Border Protection nor the Homeland Security Department responded to requests for comment.

-The shakeup comes as Republicans are likely to take control of the House in January and were expected to launch investigations into the border.
-The Republicans insist that Biden’s policies have not worked.

-While Trump-era asylum restrictions encourage repeat attempts, flows have been extraordinarily high by any measure.
-The numbers reflect deteriorating economic and political conditions in more countries, relative strength of the U.S. economy and uneven enforcement of asylum restrictions.
+Flows across the border have been extraordinarily high by any measure.
+The numbers reflect deteriorating economic and political conditions in more countries, the relative strength of the U.S. economy and uneven enforcement of asylum restrictions.
+Trump-era asylum restrictions carry no legal consequences for crossing the border illegally, encouraging repeat attempts.

 “There have always been periods of migrant surges into this country for different reasons, at different times,” Magnus told The Associated Press last year.
 “But I don’t think anybody disputes that the numbers are high right now and that we have to work as many different strategies as possible to deal with those high numbers.”